House approves bill to ban the sale of flavored e-cigarettes

-WASHINGTON (AP) — Moving to stem a vaping epidemic among young people, the House has approved a bill to ban the sale of flavored e-cigarettes and other flavored tobacco products.
+WASHINGTON (AP) — Moving to stem a vaping epidemic among young people, the House approved a bill Friday to ban the sale of flavored e-cigarettes and other flavored tobacco products.

 The bill would place new restrictions on the marketing of e-cigarettes and ban flavors in tobacco products, including menthol cigarettes.
-The bill also would place a new excise tax on nicotine.
+It also would place a new excise tax on nicotine.

-The House approved the bill, 213-195, on Friday, sending it to the Senate, where approval is considered unlikely.
+The House approved the bill, 213-195, sending it to the Senate, where approval is considered unlikely.
 The White House said in a statement that President Donald Trump's administration opposes the bill.

+But the policy exempts disposable e-cigarettes and larger tank-based vaping devices.
+Those exceptions followed months of lobbying by vaping companies.
+Public health advocates accused the administration of caving to industry pressure.

-Some members of the Congressional Black Caucus said banning menthol cigarettes could harm black smokers.
+Some members of the Congressional Black Caucus said the proposal to ban menthol cigarettes could harm black smokers.
 African Americans smoke menthol cigarettes at a far higher rate than the rest of the U.S. population, according to the federal Centers for Disease Control and Prevention.
 Marketing and promotion of menthol cigarettes is heavily targeted toward black smokers.

 "White adult smokers would see little difference in their lives after this ban, while black smokers could face even more sweeping harassment from law enforcement if the hint of menthol smoke can justify a stop” by a police officer, said Rep. Yvette Clarke, D-N.Y.

-Note: This story has been corrected to show that Walden is a Republican.